-Each pose has a link to further instruction and modifications for these poses.
 The practice will take you about 60-75 minutes.
 Make sure you have some time so that you will be able to completely relax and not worry about the next thing on your to do list.
 This is a great practice to start or end your day.
-If you would like a playlist for this sequence, mine is at the bottom of the post.
-There is also a link to my Spotify profile for other playlists.

 Need a timer?
 I highly recommend the CDN TM30!
 It’s got a vibration setting that’s just the right subtle reminder to ease out of the posture.

 This pose can be really difficult.
-If it’s too much for you today, please just stay in the wide knee child’s pose.
-Try to keep the hips centered in between the knees.
+If it’s too much for you today, please just reposition in a wide knee child’s pose.
 You may stay lifted on your hands, lower onto your forearms/bolster, or come down to your belly.
 Just make sure you can stay wherever you eventually land in the pose for several minutes without being “tense”.
 If you find yourself fighting this pose, come out of it a step and find a place where your mind and body are able to breathe and focus through the sensation.

 After this pose, make your way back to Shoelace on the opposite side.